 Sensation Award Winners

-Named for the Westminster Kennel Club’s symbolic Pointer, the Sensation Award is given in recognition of a Member’s contributions to the club, to purebred dogs, and to the sport of showing dogs.
+Named for the Club’s symbolic Pointer, the Sensation Award is given in recognition of a member’s contribution to the Club, to purebred dogs, and the sport of showing dogs.

 2007: Chester F. Collier

 Chester F. Collier, past president and show chairman and longtime member of the Westminster Kennel Club, was the inaugural Sensation Award winner.

 Mr. Collier became show chairman for Westminster in 1978.
 His television experience began to shape the staging of the live event for television, helping Westminster become one of the most popular cable shows, with millions of viewers.
 Through these efforts, the Annual Westminster Kennel Club Dog Show became a popular fixture on national television.

 Much of the credit for Westminster’s television success went to Mr. Collier, a longtime network television producer, and executive with seven Emmy Awards.
 His history in television includes many years as the producer of the Mike Douglas Show and in executive positions with Westinghouse and NBC (America’s Talking).
 In the mid-1990s, he helped launch the Fox News Channel.

 A native of Boston, Mr. Collier, became involved with purebred dogs in the 1960s, showing Bouviers des Flandres.
 In addition to his Westminster roles, he is a past president and board member for the American Bouvier des Flandres Club, the Westchester Kennel Club, and the Eastern Dog Club.
 He served as an AKC Delegate for several years and sat on the American Kennel Club's Board of Directors from 1986 to 1990.
 The Club was honored to have him judge Best in Show at Westminster in 2000.